Neoconservatism and paleoconservatism: Conflict of values

 Contemporary Paleoconservatism developed as a reaction against three trends in the American Right during the Reagan administration.
 First, it reacted against the bid for dominance by the Neoconservatives, former Liberals who insisted not only that their version of Conservative ideology and rhetoric prevail over those of older Conservatives, but also that their team should get the rewards of office and patronage and that the other team of the older Right receive virtually nothing.

-Francis also argued that many on the Left misunderstood both the Neocons and Paleocons, as well as the conflict between the two.
-He said they disregarded the Paleocons' critiques and over-emphasized the influence of Leo Strauss on the Neocons:
+Francis also argued that many on the Left misunderstood both the neoconservatives and paleoconservatives, as well as the conflict between the two.
+He said they disregarded the Paleocons' critiques and over-emphasized the influence of Leo Strauss on the neoconservatives:

 This silence about the Paleocons was the result, in part, of the abysmal ignorance of the writers of most such articles but also of the hidden purpose that lurked beneath much of what they wrote.
-That purpose was not so much to "deconstruct" and "expose" the Neocons as to define them as the real Conservative opposition, the legitimate (though deplorable and vicious) "right" against which the polemics and political struggle of the left should be directed.
-The reason the left prefers the neocon "right" to a paleo alternative is, quite simply, that the neocons are essentially of the left themselves and, thus, provide a fake opposition against which the rest of the left can shadowbox and thereby perpetuate its own political and cultural hegemony unchallenged by any authentic right.
+That purpose was not so much to "deconstruct" and "expose" the neoconservatives as to define them as the real Conservative opposition, the legitimate (though deplorable and vicious) "right" against which the polemics and political struggle of the left should be directed.
+The reason the left prefers the neoconervative "right" to a paleo alternative is, quite simply, that the neocons are essentially of the left themselves and, thus, provide a fake opposition against which the rest of the left can shadowbox and thereby perpetuate its own political and cultural hegemony unchallenged by any authentic right.

 Further, Francis also complained that the Neocons never fought the left with anything more than elegant reprimand.
 If they saw serious criticism in return, they issued charges of antisemitism.
 He also said that if "the point is to wipe out Israel's enemies," such as in the Iraq invasion, "the [neocon] Likudniks don't care about American casualties very much."

-Claes Ryn places Neoconservatism in a larger historical and philosophical context.
+Claes Ryn places neoconservatism in a larger historical and philosophical context.
 In America the Virtuous (2003) he argues that America's traditional civilization, specifically, its constitutionalism and liberty are rapidly eroding and that neoconservatives exemplify and aggravate this development.
 Their abstract moral principles, summarized as "virtue," constitute a break with older Western values.
 Though speaking in the name of America and patriotism and even Conservatism, the neoconservatives are replacing attachment to America's older religious, moral, intellectual and cultural traditions with a form of universalism that has roots in leftist thinking.
 Additionally, Ryn argues that what he terms "Neo-Jacobin imperialism" threatens to produce interminable wars and poses a serious threat to American constitutionalism.